cfpb/wagtail-sharing/README.rst

  .. |RoutablePageMixin| replace:: ``RoutablePageMixin``
  .. _RoutablePageMixin: https://docs.wagtail.io/en/stable/reference/contrib/routablepage.html

-By default, Wagtail's |RoutablePageMixin|_ is not compatible with W-S, instead you need to use ``ShareableRoutablePageMixin`` in order to view share draft content fields on routable pages.
+By default, Wagtail's |RoutablePageMixin|_ is not compatible with Wagtail-Sharing, instead you need to use ``ShareableRoutablePageMixin`` in order to view share draft content fields on routable pages.

 ``ShareableRoutablePageMixin`` is used exactly the same way as |RoutablePageMixin|_: